LDAP

 Troubleshooting

-The two most common issues are either incorrectly configured search account
+The two most common issues are an incorrectly configured search account (Bind DN or Bind credentials) or an incorrect Search base.
+These typically result in an LDAP Search Failed

 .